-21ENTSOG WORKSHOP ON THE SUPPLY POTENTIALS AND MARKET RELATED ASSUMPTIONS FOR TYNDP 2020 production from the Groningen field (Netherlands)22, this overall trend will most likely accelerate in the near future.
+&lt;sup>17ENTSOG WORKSHOP ON THE SUPPLY POTENTIALS AND MARKET RELATED ASSUMPTIONS FOR TYNDP 2020 production from the Groningen field (Netherlands), this overall trend will most likely accelerate in the near future.
 Russia is currently listed as the main extra-EU supplier with an increasing market share reaching 36% in 2017.